 How many awards are given each year?

-We plan to provide at least 7 awards for Summer 2013 travel.
+We plan to provide approximately 5 awards for Summer 2015 travel.
 This number may change depending on funding available.

 How much is the award?